mondaugen/856_for_zellersasn/doc/manual.md

 discard the recording.
 This last feature is handy though if you make a mistake: you can click before the BEAT light comes on again and discard the recording you just made, but keep the previous layer(s).

+Note that if you keep FBK enabled and record additional loops the output can get very dense.

 ### GAIN